top of page

 5-stars ***** "A very impressive read, you can clearly see the author has dived into deep research showing the statistics and changes from baby boomers to their offspring of the millennial generation showing the economic divide and challenges they face in today’s environment."

-5-stars ***** "What it does so well Is forensically tears down every part of government policy and exposes HOW the system is rigged against young people and reveals the reasons WHY young people have been failed by our boomer dominated political and media establishment."
+5-stars ***** "What it does so well is forensically tears down every part of government policy and exposes HOW the system is rigged against young people and reveals the reasons WHY young people have been failed by our boomer dominated political and media establishment."

 5-stars ***** "The chapter debunking the baby boomer nonsense was comical and sad in its poignant accuracy reflecting the many painful conversations I’ve had at family/Christmas dinners."

-5-stars ***** What impresses me most about Harrison’s book is how thoroughly he brings those economic forces together, showing how they affect us.
+5-stars ***** “What impresses me most about Harrison’s book is how thoroughly he brings those economic forces together, showing how they affect us.
 In particular, the shifts in affluence between recent generations in Britain is staggering.”

 5-stars ***** It may sound dramatic to perceive this book as one of the best reads of my life but I am sure it is not just my opinion.
 This book describes with incredible precision what it means to be born after the 70s and have to face the consequences of the uncontrolled and unjustified enrichment of the previous generation.”